-The MBKU-UEC risk management plan consists of six processes that provide the foundation for the organization to protect the confidentiality, integrity and availability of ePHI.
-All electronic PHI created, received, maintained, or transmitted by personnel at the UEC is subject to this policy.
-We understand that risk management is a critical element in our business operations and a key part of UEC security control program.
+The KETCHUM HEALTH risk management plan consists of six processes that provide the foundation for the organization to protect the confidentiality, integrity and availability of ePHI.
+All electronic PHI created, received, maintained, or transmitted by personnel at KETCHUM HEALTH is subject to this policy.
+We understand that risk management is a critical element in our business operations and a key part of KETCHUM HEALTH security control program.